Understanding Diesel Particulate Filters (DPF): Introduction and Common Faults

 Introduction:

-Since the introdution of Euro 5 emission standards (2009) Diesel Particulate Filters (DPFs) play a crucial role in reducing the environmental impact of diesel engines by capturing and trapping particulate matter (PM) emitted during combustion.
+Since the introdution of Euro 5 emission standards (2009) Diesel Particulate Filters play a crucial role in reducing the environmental impact of diesel engines by capturing and trapping particulate matter (PM) emitted during combustion.
 PM consists of tiny particles, including soot and ash, which can be harmful to both human health and the environment.
 DPFs are designed to remove these particles, contributing to cleaner air and meeting stringent emission standards.

 How DPFs Work: